fharper/speakerkit/abstracts.md

 GitOps is the way to go, but it's still quite unknown or not used for cloud native journeys.
 I want to highlight the pros, and cons of the GitOps principles, and how to get started to let people choose their path, armed with the proper information.

+### Indiana Jones and the Temple of Secrets

+Forget the Lost Ark and the Kingdom of the Crystal Skull, Indiana Jones' perilous journey was nothing until the day he traveled to the unexplored territories of Cloudy Nativa, and encountered his biggest mystery so far: the discovery of the Temple of Secrets!
+Don’t be afraid my friends, as I’ll guide Indy toward managing his applications’ secrets with a special weapon of mine that I call, HashiCorp Vault, which will leave him undetected by the local tribe, the Kubernasty, known for being pod killers.
+In the end, Dr. Jones will go back to his day-to-day grinds with tips, and tricks on how to properly manage the secrets he discovered during his latest adventures, and be prepared for any disaster ( and recovery) that may arise in the future.
+Nothing short of what would have made professor Jones, his dad, quite proud.

 ### Moving to Kubernetes Without Losing Your Sanity

 Are you flirting with the idea of moving your application from traditional cloud to Kubernetes?
 You read about it, explored this new adventure, and now you are daydreaming about the time you could simply deploy your application without having to think about clusters, pods, and Ingress Controllers.
 It was the Good Ol' Days, right?